-- In-Hours: The single contiguous interval of time during a day when your calls will be forwarded to the In-Hours number.
+- In-Hours: The single contiguous interval of time during a day when your calls will be handled according to the settings you install for the Inbound Number you are configuring.
 You will often set this interval to the same as your company’s business hours.

 - Out-of-Hours: The times during a day when your calls will be forwarded to the Out-of-Hours number.
 The Out-of-Hours interval for a day will include two segments of time: 1) the hours before the In-Hours interval begins, and 2) the hours after the In-Hours interval ends.